hikari-crescent/book/src/basics/function_commands.md

     await ctx.respond("Pong!")
 ```

-It is recomended to use function commands when your command does not have any options.
+It is recommended to use function commands when your command does not have any options.